LinearTapeFileSystem/ltfs/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/lineartapefilesystem/ltfs/badge)](https://www.codefactor.io/repository/github/lineartapefilesystem/ltfs)
 [![BSD License](http://img.shields.io/badge/license-BSD-blue.svg?style=flat)](LICENSE)

+# About this branch

+This is the `master` branch of the LTFS project.
+At this time, this branch is used for version 2.5 development.
+So it wouldn't be stable a little.
+Please consider to follow the tree on `v2.4-stable` branch if you want to use stable codes.

 # Linear Tape File System (LTFS)

 Linear Tape File System (LTFS) is a filesystem to mount a LTFS formatted tape in a tape drive.
 Once LTFS mounts a LTFS formatted tape as filesystem, user can access to the tape via filesystem API.